 Actual Incidences of EMP

 What we do know about the effects of EMP mostly comes from past events.
-You’ll hear these events mentioned in many of the sensationalist headlines about EMP.
+You’ll hear these events mentioned in many sensationalist headlines about EMP.

 Often, these past events are exaggerated and put into apocalyptic terms.
-This doesn’t mean that any current EMP event wouldn’t be catastrophic – but I want to repeat that we don’t know what the real effects of EMP would be since there haven’t been any tests.
+This doesn’t mean that any current EMP event wouldn’t be catastrophic, but I want to repeat that we don’t know the real effects of EMP since there haven’t been any tests.

 Starfish Prime Nuclear Tests

-In the 1950s and 1960s, the US government began to test nuclear bombs.
+The US government began testing nuclear bombs in the 1950s and 1960s.
 They weren’t even aware that EMP was a threat until these tests.